 An Uber or Lyft driver who is not driving a passenger or using the app at the time of the accident will rely on this mandatory policy to cover the damage they cause to another party.

-Things become more complicated for all parties when an Uber or Lyft driver is driving a passenger or using the app to search for new fares when the accident occurs.
+Things become more complicated for all parties when an Uber or Lyft driver is driving a passenger or using the app to search for new fares when an accident occurs.
 Here’s a little more information about both scenarios:

 • When the accident is caused by someone other than the rideshare driver: If someone other than the Uber or Lyft driver causes the accident, the at-fault driver’s insurance will generally be primary.
 If the at-fault driver’s insurance is insufficient to pay for all the damage caused, an injured Uber or Lyft driver, as well as any passengers, will also have the benefit of mandatory underinsured motorist coverage provided by the rideshare company.
 An injured passenger’s own underinsured motorist coverage might also be required to pay for some of the damages.